Credit:

 We organized our testing in three phases: assembly, usage, and stability.

-During the assembly stage, we set up the stands without looking at the instructions first, because a Christmas tree stand should last from season to season for years.
+During the assembly stage, we set up the stands without consulting the instructions first, because a Christmas tree stand should last for years from season to season.
 Since their instructions will inevitably get lost, intuitive design is a must.

 Our usage testing included placing the tree into the stand and securing it.
-We assigned scores based on how long it took and how arduous the task was.
+We assigned scores based on the time it took and the difficulty of the task.
 We also made note of how easy it was to water (the real trees) and remove the tree from the stand.

-Finally, we tested the tree stands for both artificial and real trees in the same way, with a few tweaks.
+Finally, we tested the tree stands for both artificial and real trees in the same manner, with a few minor adjustments.
 For real trees, with the tree all snug, we struck different parts of the tree using a 10-pound weight hanging from a 3-foot length of cord attached to an adjustable frame.
-To keep the force consistent, we pulled the cord back until it was at a 45-degree angle and let gravity do the rest.
+To maintain consistency, we pulled the cord back until it was at a 45-degree angle and let gravity take over.
 After each swing of the weight, we measured how far each stand was pushed back.
-Throughout our tests we kept the water level for our tree at three quarts—the amount needed to water our tree for a day.
+Throughout our tests, we maintained a water level of three quarts for our tree—the amount required to water it for a day.

-When testing stands for artificial Christmas trees, we followed much of the same procedures.
-We examined the set-up of each stand and the experience of securing artificial trees into the stand.
-Plus we ran the same test using the 10 pound weight to measure stability.
+When testing stands for artificial Christmas trees, we followed a similar procedure.
+We examined the setup of each stand and the experience of securing artificial trees into the stand.
+Additionally, we conducted the same test using a 10-pound weight to measure stability.
 However, we did not test for water levels since that’s not necessary with fake trees.
-Instead, we tested special features (like rotating stands) and the versatility of the stands to hold tree poles of multiple diameters.
+Instead, we tested special features (such as rotating stands) and the versatility of the stands in holding tree poles of various diameters.

 How to Choose the Best Christmas Tree Stand for You